TheMannu/Devops-Tools-Installation-Configurations/IAM.md

   - Findings Dashboard: Provides a list of findings with remediation steps.

   - Continuous Monitoring: Continuously monitors for new or updated policies that may expose resources.

+### Use Cases:
+  - Detect if an S3 bucket is accidentally made public.

+  - Identify an IAM role that grants unnecessary permissions to an external AWS account.

+  - Validate new policies before deployment.